AMADataLabs/Core/README.md

 ## Sandbox

 As imiplied above, *Sandbox/* is used to put unshared code for a project that is a work in progress.
-Ideally, reusable code will be transfered to the *Source/* folder so that other projects can benefit from revious work.
+Ideally, reusable code will be transfered to the *Source/* folder so that other projects can benefit from previous work.
 In addition, code that will be employed in a production application must first be transitioned to *Source/*.

 ## Script